kprateek-dev/DeepMoon-PyTorch/README.md

+## Original Code
+This repository is a fork of the original code by the authors of the paper  and can be found at (https://github.com/silburt/DeepMoon).
+The same can be found at (https://github.com/Akshat6133/DeepMoon_PyTorch).The original code is licensed under the MIT License.
+We have only converted the code from keras-tensorflow to pytorch-torchvision, the architecture and structure remains the same as that of the original paper.

 # DeepMoon - Lunar Crater Counting Through Deep Learning
 Center for Planetary Sciences / Department of Astronomy & Astrophysics / Canadian Institute for Theoretical Astrophysics University of Toronto